hk9713/hk_main/README.md

-👋 Hi, I’m @hk9713
+👋 Hi, I’m @hk9713<br>
-👀 I’m interested in "ios / android developer"
+👀 I’m interested in "App"<br>
+😎 I want to be a nice programmer!

 <!---